 Lawns and landscaping

-- Use a manual mower to mow grass in your garden as old gas-powered lawnmower produces much pollution as 40 new cars while running.
+- Use a manual mower to mow grass in your garden as old gas-powered lawnmower produces as much pollution as 40 new cars while running.
 By using a push lawn mower, you will help to reduce air pollution and greenhouse gas emission.
 It may serve as your morning exercise too, which can benefit your health.

-- Using energy efficient lamps inside your home can conserve energy consumption, this strategy is applicable too for your outdoor lighting.
+- Using energy-efficient lamps inside your home can conserve energy consumption, this strategy is applicable too for your outdoor lighting.
 Use flood lamps that are using compact fluorescent as they are designed for outdoor use and can stand bad weather.
-Use energy efficient lights as much as possible in your pathway, garden, balcony and front gates.
+Use energy-efficient lights as much as possible in your pathway, garden, balcony, and front gates.

-- Use Photocells to turn off the outdoor light during daytime and motion sensor to turn it on when movement is detected.
+- Use Photocells to turn off the outdoor light during the daytime and a motion sensor to turn it on when movement is detected.
 Control options can help you save some money on your energy bills.
 It can use for security purposes as well.